morganpurdy/100-day-challenge/README.md

 Today I finsihed up the freecodecamp.org lessons on Responsive design and bootstrap!
 It's amazing how much you can do with bootstrap and how simple it can make things.
 I did have a couple questions as I was working through some of the lessons.
 The first was with the columns to build in a bootstrap grid.
 **1. How do you decide when to use each grid size?**
 In the lesson I was working with a simulated phone screen, so I used the xs size.
 And it said (I think) md (medium) is used for laptop screens.
 But how do I decide which one to use?
 A couple lessons later the span tag was mentioned.
 It did say that span can help you style different parts of the same element differently. **But why use a span tag over a div class or div id?** Just some thoughts.
 Maybe it will become more clear as I continue.
 Can't wait to start on the jQuery lessons tomorrow!

+## Day 7
+I took a short dive into jQuery today!
+I feel like I didn't have enough time and attention to focus on it so I'm going to come back to some lessons tomorrow.
+I think I understand more about span vs. div class and div id question I was wondering about yesterday.
+Definitely the id part!
+Not sure about class vs. span still.
+I am finally off work tomorrow so I will have more time to dedicate to coding, yay!